bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/02-planning-and-design.md

 :::tip[How AI Can Help: Planning]
 Global AI tools are streamlining the planning process:

-- **Meeting Automation:** Tools can transcribe and summarize meetings, extracting action items automatically.
+- **Meeting Automation:** Tools can transcribe and summarize meetings such as the AI feature in [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software), extracting action items automatically.
-- **Agile Enhancements:** In Agile, AI analyzes historical data to predict sprint velocities and suggest optimal backlogs.
+- **Agile Enhancements:** In Agile, AI such as [Zenhub](https://www.zenhub.com/) analyzes historical data to predict sprint velocities and suggest optimal backlogs.
 - **Tool Spotlight:** [Atlassian Jira](https://www.atlassian.com/software/jira) uses AI to help teams make data-driven decisions in planning.
   :::